kottz/spektrum/README.md

 # 🎵 Spektrum

 An interactive multiplayer music quiz where players compete to identify songs through colors and characters.
-Play now at https://quiz.kottz.se.

 ## How to Play